microsoft/semantic-kernel/dotnet/samples/Demos/AIModelRouter/README.md

 > **Assistant** > Jupiter is a giant planet in our solar system known for being the largest and most massive, famous for its spectacled clouds and dozens of moons including Ganymede which is bigger than Earth!

 > **User** > LMStudio, what is Jupiter?
 Keep it simple.

 > **Assistant** > Jupiter is the fifth planet from the Sun in our Solar System and one of its gas giants alongside Saturn, Uranus, and Neptune.
 It's famous for having a massive storm called the Great Red Spot that has been raging for hundreds of years.

+> **User** > AzureAI, what is Jupiter?
+Keep it simple.

+> **Assistant** > Jupiter is the fifth planet from the Sun in our Solar System and one of its gas giants alongside Saturn, Uranus, and Neptune.
+It's famous for having a massive storm called the Great Red Spot that has been raging for hundreds of years.

+> **User** > Anthropic, what is Jupiter?
+Keep it simple.

+> **Assistant** > Jupiter is the fifth planet from the Sun in our Solar System and one of its gas giants alongside Saturn, Uranus, and Neptune.
+It's famous for having a massive storm called the Great Red Spot that has been raging for hundreds of years.

+> **User** > ONNX, what is Jupiter?
+Keep it simple.

+> **Assistant** > Jupiter is the fifth planet from the Sun in our Solar System and one of its gas giants alongside Saturn, Uranus, and Neptune.
+It's famous for having a massive storm called the Great Red Spot that has been raging for hundreds of years.